Area Information for Ashmore Place, Belfast, Northern Ireland, BT13 2PU

 This postcode has support for Ultrafast broadband at one or more premises.
 Ultrafast broadband is the latest high-speed standard, generally taken to mean fixed line broadband at a potential speed of 300Mbps or more - more than enough for even the most demanding household gaming, video calling, video and internet browsing needs.
 Note that occasionally some properties in a postcode may still not be eligible due to conditions on the ground, or the building structure.
 If you wish to enquire about a specific property in this postcode, contact the major suppliers, for instance Virgin Media, BT Broadband and Plusnet.
 For more information on Superfast Broadband, see the OpenReach website.

 Broadband data is based on information provided by the major fixed internet service providers in the UK, including Virgin Media and BT.
 It does not include providers of satellite internet.
-Data at this postcode has been sourced from 32 reported internet connections.
-This postcode does feature some residents who are using lines that support speeds of less than 2Mbps.
+Data at this postcode has been sourced from 31 reported internet connections.

 |Maximum Download Speed Reported||200Mbps|